 -Some people find relief with low dose roaccutane.
 This is a vitamine A derivative.
 It's mainly used for acne and subtype 2 rosacea, with blemishes and papulas, but there have been some success stories for people with only general skin redness and burning and flaring.
 This drug comes with some more serious potential side effects, although at low dose, the chances of these happening really reduce.

+-Other anti-inflammatory medication.
 Medication from the NSAID group for instance.

 PLEASE always discuss with your medical specialist what drugs and supplements you take together.